fbpx

 Shanghai Ocean University has conducted research on a packaging material based on polyvinyl alcohol incorporated with silica aerogel.
 The university claims that it has the potential to replace existing packaging material used by the chocolate industry.
 Here is why:

 Comparing PVA-Silica Aerogel (SA) with existing packaging solutions used (such as PET or PP), it is observed that the thermal conductivity of PET/PP came out to be quite high (3.75 W/mK for PET, compared to 0.068 W/mK for PVA-SA).
 Also, the water barrier property of PVA-Silica Aerogel came out to be much lower than PET and PP (9.3 g/m²d for PP, 16 g/m²d for PET compared to 1.28 g/m²d for PVA-SA).
-Based on the above research and comparison, it becomes apparent that the innovative PVA-Silica Aerogel material not only fulfills the thermal insulation requirement for chocolate packaging but also performs better than existing market solutions.
+Based on the above research and comparison, it becomes apparent that the innovative PVA-Silica Aerogel material fulfills the thermal insulation requirement for chocolate packaging and performs better than existing market solutions.
 (Source)

 Pectin/TiO2 nanocomposite aerogels for temperature-sensitive food packaging